 The approval of an annual budget for the Committee that is sufficient to carry out the activities set forth in Prop 39 and included herein.

-The appointment or reappointment of qualified applicants to serve on the Committee.
+The appointment or reappointment of qualified applicants to serve on the Committee, subject to Prop 39 and the Board.

 Section 4.
 Authorized Activities.